DiamondLightSource/httomo-backends/README.rst

 Install HTTomo-backends
 =======================
-HTTomo backends is released to support a specific version of <https://diamondlightsource.github.io/httomo/>`_.
+HTTomo backends is released to support a specific version of `HTTomo <https://diamondlightsource.github.io/httomo/>`_.
 Install it to provide the same version of HTTomo that is currently installed.

 .. code-block:: console